 Welcome to the Rockleigh 105 good people of Terra Australis!!
 The South Mount Lofty (Rockleigh) Ranges have presented themselves to all gravel grinding, Le Gravèurs aficionados to endure an epic adventure of joyous undulations, vistas, ridge tops and valleys.
 Of course, all en grave…

-Murraylands Multisports Inc. is excited to bring back this tried and tested cycling event for South Australia – The Rockleigh 105 Cycle Challenge is taking place in September 2019!
+Murraylands Multisports Inc. is excited to bring back this tried and tested cycling event for South Australia – The Rockleigh 105 Cycle Challenge is taking place on October 13th 2019!

 LOCATION: Monarto Sports Complex (Schenscher Rd, Monarto) Off S.E.Fwy/Old Princes Hwy